Why NATO formed, why Finland joined and why Sweden wants to join

 Sweden's Prime Minister Magdalena Andersson also pointed to Russia's actions.

-- "Russia's unprovoked invasion of Ukraine is not only illegal and indefensible, it also undermines the European security order that Sweden builds its security on," Andersson said in a speech on Sunday.
+- "Russia's unprovoked invasion of Ukraine is not only illegal and indefensible, it also undermines the European security order that Sweden builds its security on," Andersson said in a speech at the time.

 - "Should Sweden be the only country in the Baltic Sea region that was not a member of NATO, we would be in a very vulnerable position.
 We can't rule out that Russia would then increase pressure on Sweden," she warned.

 NATO Secretary-General Jens Stoltenberg in welcoming Finland to the alliance in April said: "President Putin wanted to slam NATO's door shut.
 Today we showed the world that he failed, that aggression and intimidation do not work.
 Instead of less NATO, he has achieved the opposite: more NATO.
 And our door remains firmly open."

 - Stoltenberg added he looked forward to welcoming Sweden "as soon as possible."

 - The U.S. and several other NATO members supported the countries' membership, but Germany and France blocked the effort, arguing that Ukraine membership would outrage Russia.
 They also contended the two countries were not ready for membership.

 - In an attempted compromise, Germany and France said the two countries could become members — but did not specify when.

 - In the months that followed, Ukraine and Georgia's vague assurances of membership dwindled.
 Talks between Ukraine and NATO resumed at the end of 2008, but no specific Membership Action Plan (MAP) was announced, per the Post.